The recognized leaders in

 Who Will Pay for Damages in an Uber or Lyft Accident?

 Damages in Uber and Lyft Accidents are paid for by the party who caused the accident, or more specifically, their insurance company.
-James River Insurance Company insures Uber and Lyft drivers while operating within the course and scope of their business.
-Thus, if an Uber or Lyft Accident is caused by an Uber or Lyft driver while transporting passengers or driving to the location to pick up passengers – course and scope of business, then James River Insurance Company will be compensating the injured parties for their damages.
+Thus, if an Uber or Lyft Accident is caused by an Uber or Lyft driver while transporting passengers or driving to the location to pick up passengers – course and scope of business, then an insurance company insuring an Uber or Lyft driver will be compensating the injured parties for their damages.